-Sat in the front seat of another float plane, I enjoyed a breathtaking view of Vancouver as I descended into its harbour.
-For such a densely populated city, I felt I’d arrived somewhere small and friendly.
+In the front seat of a float plane, I enjoyed a breathtaking view of Vancouver as I descended into its harbour.
+For such a densely populated city, I’d arrived somewhere small and friendly.

-After eight days exploring North America, it was time to visit some of its more westerly extremities.
-Flying out from Toronto, my first stop was Saltspring Island, via Vancouver Airport and a float plane.
+After eight days exploring North America, it was time to visit its more westerly extremities, starting with Saltspring Island.

-Some cities are best arrived at by air; only by flying over Sydney, London or New York do you get a sense of their scale and majesty.
-San Francisco is best approached by car, with some of the best views of that city seen as you cross the Bay Bridge.
+Some cities are best arrived at by air, while some are best approached by car.
 Others are best suited to arrival by train.
 Toronto is one such city.

-After four days in Washington, it was on to another North American capital, Ottawa.
-I encountered a city that was cold yet plentiful in ATMs that would refuse to accept my debit card.
+After Washington, it was on to another North American capital, Ottawa, a city with no end of ATMs unwilling to accept my debit card.

-My North American adventure started in Washington DC; ostensibly so I could attend an edition of this year’s An Event Apart conference.
-Yet it was also a good excuse to catch up with Shannon, who graciously planned a tour of the city for me and Andy.
+My North American adventure started in Washington DC, ostensibly to attend a conference, but it was also an excuse to see Shannon, who graciously planned a tour of the city.

 I unfurl my seraph wings to proclaim peace on Earth and the importance of goodwill between designers and developers.
 It’s not the office Secret Santa that unites them, but constant contact and shared appreciation of different skills.